 Since the beginning of the pandemic, Public Health has convened over 600 weekly telebriefings with more than 40 different stakeholder groups, reaching more than 150,000 participants.
 Telebriefings with sector specific businesses and labor partners have served to solicit advise/concerns with proposed HOOs prior to finalizing and to address challenges with implementation of required and recommended safety measures.
-In addition, our Emergency Preparedness and Response Division formed a team of 32 sector-specific public health liaisons dedicated to different sectors and entities, ranging from TK-12 schools, to entertainment to funeral homes and mortuaries, to transportation.
+In addition, our Emergency Preparedness and Response Division formed a team of 32 sector-specific public health liaisons dedicated to different sectors and entities, ranging from TK-12 schools to funeral homes and mortuaries.
 The teams provide clarity on protocols and requirements and share feedback received to guide executive leadership decisions and considerations.
 These teams have dedicated hotlines and email inboxes to provide a direct contact to the Public Health Department to help manage relationships with our partners and communities we serve.
 Over 50 listservs were produced as a result of our engagement with communities to help continue those connections.
-This is a place where information is shared and is operated by Public Health's liaison program to respond to the many emails, phone calls, and letters directed to the department and its leadership seeking clarity on protocol about process for elevating concerns and understanding the various channels for elevating feedback.
+This is a place where information is shared and is operated by PUBLIC HEALTH's liaison program to respond to the many emails, phone calls, and letters directed to the department and its leadership seeking clarity on protocol about process for elevating concerns and understanding the various channels for elevating feedback.

 These efforts have also fostered multiple partnerships to disseminate information, address compliance-related concerns, and increase utilization of testing and vaccinations services.
-Since February 2021, 6,964 mobile vaccination clinics have been hosted by businesses, representing more than 20% of all mobile clinics deployed by Public Health.
-Worksite related-strategies have been extremely useful as workplaces are a common site for COVID-19 infection and spread.
+Worksite related-strategies, including mobile vaccination clinics have been hosted by businesses, have been extremely useful as workplaces are a common site for COVID-19 infection and spread.
 Increased outbreaks at worksites often point to increased community transmission, particularly in lower wage jobs that are disproportionately staffed by people of color.
+Efforts to eliminate barriers to vaccination, including bringing COVID-19 initial and booster doses and flu vaccinations to worksites, continue.
+During the week ending November 11, 2022, nearly one third (26.9%) of all 742 planned mobile vaccination events were scheduled at retail stores, food and agriculture, health and fitness, and other worksites.